 Mesh Between Primary Sites

-In this solution, the sites that host shared network resources are considered primary sites.
+In this example, the sites that host shared network resources are considered primary sites.
 VPN connections between the primary sites are configured as a mesh, which means that all these sites have direct VPN connections to each other.
 This configuration depends heavily on the reliability of the primary sites that host unique network resources, because users must have reliable connectivity to these resources.
 If the organization adds additional remote locations, it could become necessary to expand the capacity of a primary site.
 This configuration provides resiliency for primary sites, because a failure at a single site impacts only services directly dependent on it.

 Hub and Spoke Between Secondary Sites and a Central Hub

-In this solution, the small offices are considered secondary sites.
+In this example, the small offices are considered secondary sites.
 VPN connections to the secondary sites are configured as hub and spoke.
 One of the primary sites, the Colocation site, is the central hub for VPN connectivity to the small offices.
 The central hub uses tunnel switching to route VPN traffic between each secondary site and all other sites.
 The small offices depend heavily on the reliability of the central hub, because it is a possible single point of failure for VPN tunnels from these secondary sites.
 If the organization adds additional remote locations, it could become necessary to expand the capacity of the central hub.

 If most shared network resources are located at a single location, a centralized (hub and spoke) VPN architecture could be a better solution.
 If shared network resources are primarily dispersed among the remote sites, a decentralized (full mesh) VPN architecture could be a better solution.